GeekchanskiY/GeekchanskiY/README.md

  - solutions and developers
  - writing some go modules for own usage

-**Open for collaborations**, if you have your great idea, and found my profile somehow - you can always reach me using social links in the profile.
+**Open for collaborations**.
+If you have your great idea - you can always reach me using social links in the profile.
 I'd always be great to create something new!

 **Reject humanity, become monke!**